sca-research/GILES/README.md

 ## Output format

-ELMO2 currently saves traces in the `.trs` format.
+GILES currently saves traces in the `.trs` format.
 This format is designed for use in
 [Riscure's Inspector](https://www.riscure.com/security-tools/inspector-sca/),
 but can be interpreted in